ggouaillardet/notes/index.md

            string(REGEX REPLACE "([][+.*?()^$])" "\\\\\\1" _OPENMP_IMPLICIT_LIB_PATH_ESC "${_OPENMP_IMPLICIT_LIB}")
            if(NOT ( "${_OPENMP_IMPLICIT_LIB}" IN_LIST CMAKE_${LANG}_IMPLICIT_LINK_LIBRARIES
 ```
 that did the trick, fwiw, here is the link command line:
 ```
 /opt/FJSVxtclanga/tcsds-1.2.34/bin/FCC CMakeFiles/omp.dir/omp.cpp.o -o omp  /opt/FJSVxtclanga/tcsds-1.2.34/lib64/fjomp.o /opt/FJSVxtclanga/tcsds-1.2.34/lib64/libfjomphk.so /opt/FJSVxtclanga/tcsds-1.2.34/lib64/libfjomp.so /opt/FJSVxtclanga/tcsds-1.2.34/lib64/libfj90i.so /opt/FJSVxtclanga/tcsds-1.2.34/lib64/libfj90fmt_sve.a /opt/FJSVxtclanga/tcsds-1.2.34/lib64/libfj90f.so -lfjsrcinfo /opt/FJSVxtclanga/tcsds-1.2.34/lib64/libfjcrt.so /opt/FJSVxtclanga/tcsds-1.2.34/lib64/libfjompcrt.so /usr/lib/gcc/aarch64-redhat-linux/8/libatomic.so
 ```

+### The good fix
-3. The good: well I cannot do that alone ...
+well I cannot do that alone ...
 My best preference is to get rid of the ugly patch, which means either `fjomp.o` or `libfjomp.so` should be renammed into something that does not cause any conflict with CMake way of handling things.

+## Conclusion
+- `fapp` does not work out of the box for `CMake` built OpenMP projects
+- The root cause is some FJ object files are not passed to the linker
+- A clean fix involves
+ 1. fix on the CMake side (to allow FJ object files to be passed to the linker)
+ 2. FJ should rename `fjomp.o` not to confuse `CMake` (that internally treats it as `libfjomp.so`, which causes some other issue)
+- Open question: should `fjcrt0.o` and `fjlang08.o` be also passed to the linker when building OpenMP projects?